entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ```

 ### Explanation of properties
-* `spec.dbms` is used to select the database management of choice, if this value matches up to the `spec.dbms` property
+* `spec.dbms` is used to select the database management of choice if this value matches the `spec.dbms` property
      of the Entando custom resource that will use it.
 Valid values are `oracle`, `postgresql` and `mysql`.
 * `spec.host` can either be a valid IPv4 address or a hostname.
 Where an IP address is provided, the Entando Operator
      will create a Kubernetes Service with an associated EndPoints resource to allow for routing to this address.
 Where